-- We recommend that Scouts read over their Merit Badge Pamphlets before arriving at camp.
+- We recommend that Scouts read over their MB Pamphlets before arriving at camp.
 This will familiarize the scout with the requirements and content, making it easier to earn the badge when they come to camp. - Many merit badges require prior preparation.
 Scouts should review requirements to see what work they need or want to begin before arrival.
-Proof of completion of any requirement done before arrival should be brought with the scout to his merit badge class to be reviewed by the counselor in order to receive a completion on a merit badge. - While you're at it, do any other requirements you can before you come to camp, especially the ones requiring paperwork. - If you are taking a badge that requires a lot of skill and practice like rifle shooting, allow free time to practice after receiving proper instruction.
+Proof of completion of any requirement done before arrival should be brought with the scout to his merit badge class to be reviewed by the counselor in order to receive a completion on a merit badge. - While you're at it, do any other requirements you can before you come to camp, especially the ones requiring paperwork.
+These will be reviewed by the counselor, they may need to be worked on more at camp. - If you are taking a badge that requires a lot of skill and practice like rifle shooting, allow free time to practice after receiving proper instruction.
 Free Shoot is recommended for everyone taking rifle, shotgun, and archery merit badges. - If a Scout is going to try for the Mile Swim, he should participate in the Free Swim to build his endurance.
 (This has proven to be a must). - Scouts should bring a notebook, some pencils or pens, Scout Handbook, Merit Badge Pamphlets, and any work already done.
 Also bring any special equipment needed, such as a pocket knife for wood carving. - When you get to camp, be sure to go to your merit badge sessions every day.
 Keep up with any work or practice that you have to do at camp.
+Scouts must participate: be attentive and cooperative during sessions.